computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 A View From the Periphery to the Mob
 ======

-Or what might have previously been called the working class, but since that term means nothing with regard to us, we could map out a demographic plane of consistency that lacks the claim to any one form of cultural distinction.
+We could map out a demographic plane of consistency that lacks the claim to any one form of cultural distinction.
 The spectre of the majority.

 <img align="right" width="100" height="100" src="https://user-images.githubusercontent.com/28285201/37327700-bf15623c-266d-11e8-9c93-557da69467da.jpg">